ArjhanToteck/Egyptian-Transliteration-API/README.md

 My most recent interest has been linguistics.
 For fun, I decided to try to write a script to write English text in Egyptian hierohlyphs.
 This is that program.

 # Usage
 I can't really think of why anyone would need this, but if you really want, this repository uses the MIT license, so you can clone this repository and make your own server.
-Here is an example usage from the front-end:
+Here is an example usage from the front-end.
+Of course, replace my url with your server url (or don't I don't really care) and enter your own input:

 ```javascript
 fetch("https://egyptian-transliteration-api.arjhantoteck.repl.co/" + encodeURIComponent("hey bbg"), {